 Tip #7: Be Prepared to Answer the Question: Why Do You Want to Become a Coder?

 Without a doubt, no matter which coding bootcamp you’re being interviewed for, you’ll be asked why you want to become a coder.
-Make sure you have a well-thought-out answer that really shows your intent and desires to be successful in the world of coding.
+Make sure you have a well-thought-out answer that shows your intent and desires to succeed in the coding world.
 Coding bootcamp interview questions, coding challenges, and technical assessments are all part of the process.

 Tip #8: Be On Time

 Answering coding bootcamp interview questions well isn’t the only factor that contributes to your success during a coding interview for bootcamp.
-Whether your interview is in-person or held online, you need to be on time.
+Whether your interview is in-person or online, you must be on time.

 If you are often late, plan to get to your interview at the bootcamp early, or be in the virtual waiting room ahead of time.
 If you’re late or a no-show, you will leave a negative impression on your interviewer.